The Protracted Game

 The Protracted Game: A Wei-Ch'i Interpretation of Maoist Revolutionary Strategy by Scott A. Boorman, Oxford University Press 1969

-Boorman proposes that the methods of warfare chosen by the Communist Chinese during campaigns against the Nationalist Chinese and the Japan, particularly after the rise of Mao Zedong and the Long March, are based upon the same concepts as wei-ch'i.
+Boorman proposes that the methods of warfare chosen by the Communist Chinese during campaigns against the Nationalist Chinese and Japan, particularly after the rise of Mao Zedong and the Long March, are based upon the same concepts as wei-ch'i.
 Boorman enumerates seventeen specific structural characteristcs of Maoist revolutionary war, among these are:

 - the struggle is a protracted one covering many years